Eydhafushi: Tourism

 The island current economy is supported by people working in the resorts and construction industry.
 With the increasing number of tourist resorts nearby, the local people began to prefer working in the resorts mainly due to the better salaries the jobs offer.

-Most of the young people from the island join the resorts just after finishing school.
-These young people also have the chance to apply to multiple apprenticeship programs offered by some of most well known resorts in the country, such as the Four Seasons Landaa Giraavaru and Soneva Fushi.

 Education

-Primary and Secondary education

-The island boasts one of the most renowned school in Maldives, Baa Atoll Education Centre.
-Baa Atoll Education Centre is the first Maldivian government school established outside of Male' was inaugurated on 24 February 1978 by the then Minister of Education Honourable Abdul Sattar Moosa Didi.
-The school currently teaches up to 12th standard.
+Baa Atoll Education Centre is the first Maldivian government school established outside of Male', and was inaugurated on 24 February 1978 by the then Minister of Education Abdul Sattar Moosa Didi.
+The school currently teaches up to 12th grade.

-Pre School

-Bahiyya Pre School and BAEC provide education for small children.